SitecoreSupport/Sitecore.Support.156563/readme.md

 # Sitecore.Support.156563
-Lock and Edit button in the Experience Editor may erase a workflow state of the context item
+Losing Workflow state when clicking on “Lock and Edit” in the Experience Editor

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.156563/blob/master/LICENSE).